nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Expected: Searches for appointments that has a doctor with a name that contains the keyword `Irfan` **or** `Ibrahim` in it and displays the results in the appointment list.

     7. Test case: `appt -u d/Aaron s/21/10/2021`<br>
-        Expected: An error is displayed telling the user that a `FilterUpcomingAppointmentCommand` should not have any date parameters in it.
+        Expected: Displayed appointments are not changed.
+Error details are shown in the status message.

     8. Test case: `appt -u d/`<br>
-       Expected: Displays an error message telling the user that a specified parameter cannot be empty.
+       Expected: Displayed appointments are not changed.
+Error details are shown in the status message.

 ### Listing all appointments for today <a name="list-all-manual-testing"/>